KTVK: Helicopter crash

-On July 27, 2007, KTVK's news helicopter "News Chopper 3" was involved in a mid-air collision when another news helicopter, belonging to KNXV-TV, struck it from behind.
+On July 27, 2007, KTVK's news helicopter "Newschopper 3" was involved in a mid-air collision when another news helicopter, belonging to KNXV-TV, struck it from behind.
 The collision occurred above Steele Indian School Park (near Third Street and Indian School Road), while both aircraft were covering a police pursuit in downtown Phoenix.
 All four people aboard both helicopters were killed, including KTVK pilot Scott Bowerbank and photographer Jim Cox.
 An investigation conducted by the Federal Aviation Administration (FAA) and National Transportation Safety Board (NTSB) determined that the accident was caused by both pilots' inability to see one another and avoid a collision with the other helicopter.

 The helicopter collision resulted in the establishment of shared news helicopters in the Phoenix market; while KTVK initially shared a helicopter with KPHO-TV and KPNX, all four Phoenix news operations now share a single helicopter.

 Sale to Meredith

 On June 13, 2013, the Gannett Company, the owner of KPNX and the Arizona Republic, acquired Belo.
-As FCC rules restrict one company from owning more than two television stations in the same market, Gannett announced that it would spin off KTVK and KASW to Sander Media, LLC, a company operated by former Belo executive Jack Sander.
+As FCC rules restricted one company from owning more than two television stations in the same market, Gannett announced that it would spin off KTVK and KASW to Sander Media, LLC, a company operated by former Belo executive Jack Sander.
 While Gannett intended to provide services to the stations through a shared services agreement, KTVK and KASW's operations would have remained largely separate from KPNX and the Republic.
 Despite objections to the Gannett-Belo merger by anti-consolidation groups (such as Free Press) and pay television providers (due to ownership conflicts involving television stations and newspapers both companies owned in other markets, the use of Sander as a third-party licensee to buy stations that would be operated by the owner of a same-market competitor, concerns over any future operational consolidation of the stations involved in the deal, and the Gannett and Sander stations colluding in retransmission consent negotiations), the FCC granted approval of the deal on December 20.

 As the sale was completed on December 23, 2013, Sander/Gannett then sold KTVK to the Meredith Corporation, owner of CBS affiliate KPHO-TV.
 The license assets of KASW were sold to SagamoreHill Broadcasting, with Meredith to operate that station through a shared services agreement.
 However, as a voluntary condition of the transaction's approval, that station was instead sold off to the Nexstar Broadcasting Group.
 The sale was approved on June 16, 2014, and completed on June 19.
 On August 7, 2014, Meredith bought the KTVK studios, with the intent of housing the combined operation at KTVK's larger and newer facility.

 The union of KTVK and KPHO-TV's news operations, marketed under the "Arizona's Family" banner long associated with KTVK, came with the loss of 14 jobs across both stations.
 KPHO general manager Ed Munson headed the combined operation until his 2018 retirement.